0x1F9F1/Swage/src/games/rage/rpf.md

 ## RPF5 (Unused)

-Same as RPF2, but hashed and larger file offsets.
+Same as RPF2, but hashed and with larger file offsets.

 ## RPF6